 forming a triangle...
 The red light is situated in the middle.
 Its diameter is 2 to 3 times larger than the white lights.
 These are separated by 6 to 10 meters, but the top light is 3 to 4 times more intense than the other white lights".
-Imagine, the moon illuminating the fields and seeing these lights without any supporting mass.
+Imagine, the moon illuminating the fields and seeing these lights without supporting mass.

 AA is flabbergasted: no surface reflection and not even a perceptible contour!
 It's weird.
-AA sits down behind the steering wheel, but continues to observe the maneuver of the object.
+AA sits down behind the steering wheel, but continues to observe the manoeuvre of the object.
 In his letter he describes it as follows: "Three white lights that are smaller than the previous one have appeared.
 They form more or less an equilateral triangle...
 The distance between these white luminous spots is estimated at about 10 meters."
 He calls it "paradoxical" that he can't see the mass that surrounds the triangle formed by the white lights.
-He notes in his letter to the MOD that "The UAP's maneuver is majestic and slow.
-The turn is tight, so tight that it is not necessary to move the head or the eyes to observe the UAP making its turn, like one does to follow the displacement of a Boeing or similar aircraft."
+Moreover, he notes in his letter to the MOD that "the manoeuvre made by the craft is majestic, slow.
+The curve is tight."
+It is not necessary to move the head or the eyes to follow the object's turn, as one would have to do for a Boeing or similar aircraft.